HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ### C. Discounted cumulative gain (DCG)

+Therefore, a pairwise error at positions 1 and 2 is much more severe than an error at positions 9 and 10, all other things being equal.
+Our algorithm needs to factor this potential gain (or loss) in DCG for each of the result pairs.

 One advantage of DCG over other metrics is that it also works if document relevances are a real number.
 In other words, when each document is not simply relevant/non-relevant (as in the example), but has a relevance score instead [[Felipe Almeida]][Evaluation Metrics for Ranking problems: Introduction and Examples], [[Pranay Chandekar]][Evaluate your Recommendation Engine using NDCG].

 <a href="https://www.codecogs.com/eqnedit.php?latex=\textrm{DCG@k}&space;=&space;\sum^k_{i=1}&space;\frac{2^{rel_i}-1}{\log(i&plus;1)}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\textrm{DCG@k}&space;=&space;\sum^k_{i=1}&space;\frac{2^{rel_i}-1}{\log(i&plus;1)}" title="\textrm{DCG@k} = \sum^k_{i=1} \frac{2^{rel_i}-1}{\log(i+1)}" /></a>

+Not all pairwise errors are created equal.
+Because we use DCG as our scoring function, it is critical that the algorithm gets the top results right.
+Therefore, a pairwise error at positions 1 and 2 is much more severe than an error at positions 9 and 10, all other things being equal.
+Our algorithm needs to factor this potential gain (or loss) in DCG for each of the result pairs.

 DCG **higher** is better [[Pranay Chandekar]][Evaluate your Recommendation Engine using NDCG].